VARID-XR/VARID-plugin-unreal/README.md

   -  Project settings > PLugins > SRanipal > Eye Settings > Eye Version = 2

 #### OpenXR
-- I was not able to get OpenXR eye tracking to work.
+- It was not possible to get OpenXR eye tracking to work in 4.27.
 Crashes Unreal engine at startup.
 - Plugin provided by Unreal Engine.
 Disabled by default
-- Beta versiopn. unstable

 ### Hardware